EmanueleLM/DeepNet/README.md

 ## DeepNet
-# Basic deep network to evaulate some optimizations technique in non-shallow architectures
+# Basic deep network to evaulate some optimizations techniques in non-shallow architectures

 Things implemented so far, 05/12/2017:

 - customizable deep net (specify with **one** line of code whole the net, from neurons to activations to loss);
+  - all from backpropagation to check gradient routine is done by using just numpy
-  - add with another line the topology specification (otherwise it's considered fully connected)
+  - add with a human-like line the topology specification (otherwise it's considered fully connected)

+- genetic algorithm to find a good network against a train/validation sample of a problem (you can balance between size and accuracy);

-- L1,L2,CrossEntropy losses and derivatives;
+- fully connected and locally connected networks;

 - sigmoid, relu, leakyrelu, tanh, linear activations and derivatives: easy to extend at your own;

-- genetic algorithm to find a good network against a train/validation sample of a problem (you can balance between size and accuracy);

-- locally connected networks;

-- tested with 8x8/28x28 handrwritten digits in scikit-learn (few optimizations and hyperparameter tuning, 98%\96% accuracy).

 TODO (in order of importance to me):